boniface/quick.io/docs/overview/run_down.rst

 The Run Down
 ************

-This page contains the quick-and-dirty introduction to Quick.IO.
+This page contains the quick-and-dirty introduction to QuickIO.
 This is a high-level overview, shedding the weight of code descriptions, algorithms, and other fun stuff, and instead using JavaScript examples to highlight points.

 The Event Model
 ===============